kirillsaidov/ollama-mcp-example/README.md

                          from multiple
                          MCP servers
 ```
 The difference from regular function calling is that you don’t need to implement, define, or execute the tools yourself.
 MCP servers handle that.
-Most importantly, they are reusable and model-agnostic. _"Create once, use anywhere."_
+Most importantly, they are reusable and model-agnostic. _"Create once, then reuse."_

 ## What this example does
 This project demonstrates how to set up and use MCP from scratch, showing what happens on both sides of the client and server under the hood: